fermyon/developer/content/cloud/pricing-and-billing.md

 Please reach out to [our team](mailto:sales@fermyon.com) and we'll create a customized solution to meet your current needs.

-**I'm interested in increase a quota limit on a resource not listed in Fermyon's pricing plan, can you help?**
+**I'm interested in increasing a quota limit on a resource not listed in Fermyon's pricing plan, can you help?**

 Fermyon will happily consider the request!
 Please reach out to [our team](mailto:sales@fermyon.com) sharing the desired resource and quota limit, and we'll work to assist you.
-You can see a list of Fermyon Cloud quopta limits [here](https://developer.fermyon.com/cloud/faq#quota-limits).
+You can see a list of Fermyon Cloud quota limits [here](https://developer.fermyon.com/cloud/faq#quota-limits).